Balay ni Tan Juan

 Upon entering the mansion, one will immediately notice the majestic concave staircase.
 An outstanding feature unique to the house, the staircase leads to the second floor where one will find the huge sala, dining room, and the rest of the bedrooms.
 Tall Capiz windows and ventanillas (foot windows embellished in ironworks) surround the second floor.
 Ventanillas allow cool air from outside to enter and circulate in the house.

-Gen. Araneta spent the rest of his days at the mansion, remaining an influential figure in Bago up until his death in 1924.
+Gen. Araneta spent the rest of his days at the mansion, remaining an influential figure in Bago up until he died in 1924.

 The Araneta family decided to move out during the Japanese occupation, leaving the house abandoned for many years.
 It has since undergone various transformations: first as the home of Bago’s first high school, then later as headquarters for different companies.